KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 }
 ```

-The ``SwiftUI/View/keyboardDictation()`` view modifier has an overlay parameter that defines the view to show while dictation is active.
-You can use the Pro ``Dictation`` ``Dictation/Screen`` with any of the built-in dictation visualizers, or a completely custom view.
+The keyboard dictation view modifier has an overlay parameter that defines the view to show while dictation is active.
+You can use the Pro dictation ``Dictation/Screen`` with any of the built-in dictation visualizers, or a completely custom view.

 #### 7. Create a speech recognizer

-The ``SwiftUI/View/keyboardDictation()`` view modifier requires a ``SpeechRecognizer``, which is a protocol that decouples KeyboardKit from the Speech framework, to avoid *all* apps from having to specify dictation permissions.
+The Pro keyboard dictation view modifier requires a ``SpeechRecognizer``, which is a protocol that decouples KeyboardKit from the Speech framework, to avoid apps from having to specify dictation permissions when not using speech recognition.

-Instead, just add this code to your app, then inject an instance of this class into the ``SwiftUI/View/keyboardDictation()`` view modifier.
+Instead, just add this speech recognizer code to your app, then inject an instance of the class into the keyboard dictation view modifier.

 ```swift
 import Speech